We want to make choosing and using your cover as simple as possible. Here’s how it works.

 How to join HCF

 First you need to get a quote.
 We’ll ask you what type of visa you’re applying for (or already have) and who’ll be on your policy.
 You then need to choose what level of cover you want.
-If you need private health insurance for your visa please make sure that you choose one of our visa compliant options.
+If you need private health insurance as part of your visa requirement please make sure that you choose one of our visa compliant options.

 Depending on the cover you choose, you may need to decide if you want to pay an excess.
 This is the amount you’ll pay if you ever need hospital treatment.
 Choosing an excess will mean you’ll pay less for your cover.